jasperry/CS365_Project_4/README.markdown

 Image format
 ------------
 This project relies on still images taken from a microscope.
-The images are saved in the numpy image format, which is highly uncompressed.
+The images are saved in the numpy image format, which is a raw image format, and requires a lot of disk space.

-So, not all of the images used in this project are online.
+As a result of the large image sizes, not all of the images used in this project are included in this repository.
 However, two tarballs contain images that should demonstrate functionality:

  - `images.tar.gz` - images of a slide as the stage is being adjusted
  - `pond3.tar.gz` - images of organisms in pond water